Blog Articles

 Trail Run and Bike Ride a Regional Favorite in Tahlequah, OK

 If you find yourself exploring around the JT Nickel Family Nature Preserve over the weekend of October 17-18, you might come across a mob of thousands of trail runners and bicyclists hammering down the dirt roads of Cherokee County.
-Don’t be alarmed, these athletes are competing in the Pumpkin Holler Hunnerd Trail Run and Gravel Keep Reading
+Don’t be alarmed, these athletes are competing in the Pumpkin Holler Hunnerd Trail Run and Gravel Smasher and an elite few are attempting to complete a 100-mile run!
+The Run Runners of the Pumpkin Holler Hunnerd will compete on a course of varying lengths including a 10-mile, 25k, 50k, 100k, and 100 mile.
+All runners participate on the same course that… Keep Reading

 • Planning on Roughing it in Tahlequah?
 Check Out These Camping Tips.